 Deep berry tones will help you make a statement this season.
 Just be sure to choose the right shade for your skin tone.

 If you want something softer for a daytime look, consider neutral colors such as beige.
-If you use a beige lipstick, add color to your eyelids, or you will look washed out.
+If you use a beige lipstick, add color to your eyelids, or you’ll look washed out.

 There are a few different ways you can make your lips pop this fall.